palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/deployment-walkthru.rst

     $ fab ssh

-Other Fabric tasks for performing other administrative duties are described `here <other-tasks.html>`_.
+You might also check out our `complete list <fab-task-index.html>`_ of Fabric tasks available for performing various website admin duties.